United States of America

 You’ll also need to tip hairdressers and tour guides (even if they’re free).
 Other people tip for bag packers, cashiers, housekeeping, and just about everything else.
 People in the USA don’t even know who they should be tipping or how much, as more professions seem to be getting added to the list every year.

 In all honesty, it’s a silly system.
 But if you’re visiting the country, you should abide by it.
 At the very least, tip bartenders and waiters.
-They’re actually paid below minimum wage, with the expectation that tips will bring them up to the minimum wage level.
+They’re paid below minimum wage, with the expectation that tips will bring them up to the minimum wage level.
 Yep, that is somehow legal!

 Budget